tahoma2d/tahoma2d/doc/how_to_build_win.md

   - Copy the Header and library folders from the Canon SDK to `$opentoonz/thirdparty/canon`
     - Make sure that the library is the one from the EDSDK_64 folder.
   - Copy the lib and include folders from libjpeg-turbo64 into `$opentoonz/thirdparty/libjpeg-turbo64`.
-  - Copy the include folder from opencv2/build into `$opentoonz/thirdparty/opencv2`
-  - Copy the lib folder from opencv2/build/x64/vc15 into `$opentoonz/thirdparty/opencv2`

 Check the checkbox in CMake to build with stop motion support.
+On configuring with CMake or in the environmental variables, specify `OpenCV_DIR` to the `build` folder in the install folder of OpenCV (like `C:/opencv/build`).

 To run the program with stop motion support, you will need to copy the .dll files from opencv2, libjpeg-turbo and the Canon SDK into the folder where your project is built.